phreeza/manuscript_axon_potentials/doc/manuscript.md

 Discussion
 ==============
-Based on numerical simulations, analytical calculations and experimental data, we show that axonal fiber bundles can contribute significantly to the EFP, and how the contributions are shaped by axonal morphology.
-We characterize three principal effects of axon bundle structure on the EFP.
+Based on numerical simulations, analytical calculations and experimental data, we show how axonal fiber bundles contribute significantly to the EFP, and we explain how the contributions are shaped by axonal morphology.
+There are three principal effects of axon bundle structure on the EFP.
 Firstly, the low-frequency components of the EFP are governed by the densities of bifurcations and terminations and can have a dipolar structure ([@fig:simpletree] and [@fig:bigtree]).
 Secondly, the high-frequency components are governed by the local number of fibers ([@fig:bigtree]).
 Furthermore we show that the low-frequency components exceed the high-frequency components in spatial reach.
 In particular, the dipolar low-frequency components are not negligible and exceed the reach of the presumed quadrupolar nature of axonal EFPs ([@fig:distscaling]).

 Relevance to interpretation of electrophysiological recordings
 ----

-The two frequency components show qualitatively different behaviour across recording locations.
+The low- and high-frequency components show qualitatively different behaviours across recording locations.
 The low-frequency component is a largely stationary phenomenon, while the high-frequency component shifts in space as a function of the axonal conduction velocity ([@fig:barnowl]).
 Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena, while the low-frequency component bears information about locations more distant from the recording site ([@fig:distscaling]).

 These findings relate to the interpretation of a wide range of electrophysiological data.
-Heuristics which are valid for the analysis of EFPs of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
+Heuristics that are valid for the analysis of EFPs of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
 When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
-The membrane voltage, and thus the membrane current densities, may vary with time and location independently.
-In the case of an axonal fiber bundle as discussed here, the opposite is the case: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages are highly correlated over space and time.
+The membrane voltage, and thus the membrane current densities, can vary with time and location independently.
+In the case of an axonal fiber bundle as discussed here, the opposite is the case: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages are highly correlated over space and time due to the signal propagation in the axon.
 The sink and source distribution found in classical CSD analysis of axon bundles [@Mitzdorf1978Prominent;@Mitzdorf1985Current;@Mitzdorf1977Laminar], show a dipolar structure in terminal zones.
 Our modelling approach provides a novel way of interpreting these findings.